jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 * SHA-512
 * SHA-256

 BLAKE3 is a modern fast hashing algorithm that exploits parallelism in order to run very fast on modern computers.
-This is particularly the case with the advent of massively parallel mass-produced GPUs.
-BLAKE2 is also capable of some parallelism, but not as much, and will run slower than BLAKE3.
-It has the advantage of being more established.
+It is a much improved version of BLAKE2, although BLAKE2 has the advantage of being more established.

 SHA-256 is an established and well known older fast hashing algorithm (older than BLAKE2).
 It does not support parallelism.
 SHA-512 is similar but can compute faster on 64 bit architectures and offers a larger output hash size.
-The larger hash size offers future proofing against brute force attacks, which has arguable benefits since even a 256 hash should not be able to be brute forced well into the future. <!-- ref??? -->
+The larger hash size offers future proofing against brute force attacks, which has arguable benefits since even a 256 hash should not be able to be brute forced eons into the future (see the calculations at [Pepper Bits](https://jdspugh.github.io/2023/04/02/salts-and-peppers.html#pepper-bits) in my [Salts and Peppers](https://jdspugh.github.io/2023/04/02/salts-and-peppers.html) article).

 # Slow Algorithms